-Put them all in a bag and freeze them and you might end up with a big chunk of berry mush that you'll need a jack hammer to break apart.
+If you instead put them all in a bag and freeze them, you’ll end up with a big chunk of berries and possibly berry mush that you’ll need a jack hammer to break apart.

 How To Use Frozen Blueberries (and other berries):

 - Baked in or placed on top of Baked Oatmeal

 - On top of Ice Cream (like my Homemade Coconut Milk Ice Cream)